avaneev/biteopt/README.md

 SMA-ES is based on the same concept as CMA-ES, but performs vector sigma adaptation.
 SMA-ES performs covariance matrix update like CMA-ES, but it is a simple linear update using leaky integrator averaging filtering.
+SMA-ES algorithm's operation is based on principles of control signals.

 The main difference to CMA-ES is that per-parameter sigmas are updated using these elements: